akiver/csgo-map-veto/README.md

 1. `cp backend/.env.example backend/.env`
 2. Edit the `.env` file and set `DISABLE_CORS` and `DEBUG` to `true`, you can also adjust the other options if you want
-3. `yarn db` to build and start the database with auto reload
+3. `yarn db` to build and start the database

 ### Production build